Asymptotics of self-similar growth-fragmentation processes: Compensated fragmentations

-We would like to extend to the compensated fragmentation~$\g Z$ the asymptotic results obtained by Bertoin and Rouault~\cite{Rouault04,Rouault05} for pure homogeneous fragmentations.
+We first would like to extend to the compensated fragmentation~$\bs Z$ the asymptotic results obtained by Bertoin and Rouault~\cite{Rouault04,Rouault05} for pure homogeneous fragmentations.
 They strongly rely on the work of \cite{Biggins77,Biggins92} about the uniform integrability of additive martingales.
-Hence we will need conditions on~$q$ ensuring that $M(1;q)\in\Leb^\gamma(\Pr)$ for some $\gamma>1$.
-With this in mind, we start by distinguishing two different regimes for the function $q\mapsto\k(q)/q$.
-Let us introduce
+Essentially, the martingales $(M(t;q))_{t\ge0}$ will be uniformly integrable if $q\cf'(q)-\cf(q)<0$ and $M(1;q)\in\Leb^\gamma(\PP)$ for some $\gamma>1$.
+With this in mind, let us introduce